finance calculator

 FAQs

-Should I use market or book values?
+Should I use market values or book values for equity and debt when computing WACC?

-Where do I get cost of equity?
+How do I estimate cost of equity in practice?

 Related calculators